3kh0/ext-remover/README.md

 [**🔼 Back to top**](#ext-remover)

+## VSEW *View page source*
+VSEW (View Source Exploit Website) this exploit was found by robloxsuckslikereallydude in December 2023, and is the greatest way to hack the communist and troll them

+### How to Use VSEW
+js add view-source: before https:// MAKE SURE COLON IS THERE

 ## LTBEEF *Disable extensions*

 LTBEEF (Literally The Best Exploit Ever Found) is a exploit found by Bypassi (Bypassi#7037) in September 2022, and is a great way to disable spyware that was installed on your chromebook by your school.